oxidizing/sihl/@sihl/mysql/README.md

-# sihl-core
+# @sihl/mysql

-This package contains namespaced libraries and glue code that Sihl apps depend on.
-Some of the libraries get pulled from NPM and Sihl provides the typed bindings.

-## Components

-* Async
-* Base64
-* Uuid
-* Bcrypt
-* Config
-* Date
-* Db
-* Error
-* HTTP
-* Logging
-* Testing
-* Settings
-* App
+This package contains bindings to [mysql2](https://www.npmjs.com/package/mysql2) and it implements the persistence API, so it can be used as data storage.